is part of the Informa Markets Division of Informa PLC

 With these standards, it is New Hope Network’s goal to enhance public health and safety, support industry self-regulation, improve the quality of natural products, and grow the industry in a responsible way.
 These standards also represent New Hope Network’s attempt to raise the level of integrity and professionalism of the EXPOs.

 For the purposes of these Standards, NATURAL PRODUCTS EXPOs will distinguish between labels and labeling, and literature.
-Labels and labeling include all packaging and any promotional materials, brochures, websites or other written materials used in the sale of the product.
-Literature includes magazine articles, books and other printed, verbal or visual matter that may or may not be about the product but is not physically attached to the product.
+Labels and labeling include all packaging and any promotional materials, brochures, websites or other written, verbal or visual materials used in the sale of the branded product.
+Literature is educational in nature and includes magazine articles, books and other printed, verbal or visual matter that may not be specific to the exhibitor’s branded product and is not physically attached to the product or product labeling.

-Each subsection contains the minimum requirements exhibitors must meet to participate in a NATURAL PRODUCTS EXPO.
-In the event an EXPO standard is in conflict with an applicable government regulation, the government regulation will take precedent.
+Each subsection contains the minimum requirements exhibitors must meet to participate in the EXPOs.
+In the event an exhibitor standard is in conflict with an applicable government regulation, the government regulation will take precedent.

 New Hope Network views these standards as part of the larger industry effort designed to improve the health of the American people, to ensure the accuracy of information provided, and the safety and integrity of promoted products.
 We intend to work with industry manufacturers, distributors, brokers and retailers in addition to trade associations and other organizations in a mutual effort to accomplish these goals.

 This is a working document.
 Exhibitors are encouraged to review the entire document.
 Reserving a booth at our events represents your agreement to participate in our Exhibitor Standards Program.
 We want to emphasize that this document is a work in progress, open at all times to industry comment and review.